BrightspaceUI/core/mixins/localize-mixin.md

 ### Dynamically Imported Resources Example

 This is more ideal for components with many language resources for each language.
-An example using this for the `more-less` component can be found [here](https://github.com/BrightspaceUI/core/pull/25/files).

 ar.js:
 ```javascript